Palm trees come in all shapes and sizes so the cost to trim will depend on the type, size, and number of leaves (known as fronds) that need removal.

 Small Palm 10 – 15 feet palm trim

 Expect to pay $60 – $75 for a single palm tree trim on average.
-If you had more than one palm tree that needed trimming, it will cost less per palm.
+If you had more than one palm tree that needed trimming, it would cost less per palm.
 You might pay somewhere in the range of $230 to prune five (5) palm trees.

 Medium Palm 15 – 25 feet palm trim